Assaulted at Work Compensation: Making a Claim

 - Contact the police.

 - Get in touch with a personal injury solicitor, such as Beacon Law, to determine your chances of winning an assault at work compensation claim.
+You may be able to make a compensation claim against your employer and/ or a claim under the Criminal Injuries Compensation Authority (CICA).

 Making an Assaulted at Work Compensation Claim